bearandhammer/mango-restaurant/README.md

 # 1. mango-restaurant

+***NOTE: Important - Work in progress and is not representive of how I would structure this if writting this from scratch***

 This repository contains a sample Microservices application, based on learning from a Udemy sample (detailed below).
 - [1. mango-restaurant](#1-mango-restaurant)
   - [1.1.
 Introduction](#11-introduction)